Loan PurposeFacilitate the acquisition and repair of a property (for Fix & Flip, Fix for Refi and Hold).

 - To provide loans beneficial to the community, the borrowers, and Good Funds Lending, LLC

 - Borrowers strategically using hard money, often because banks and credit unions are too slow or unreasonable to capitalize on an opportunity.

 Hard money is not always the best solution.
 You should consider other options before using hard money.

-Our Colorado hard money business is aimed at helping smart and ethical borrowers, where our borrowers use our hard money loans only when appropriate and as a part of their financing strategy.
+Our Colorado hard money lending is aimed at helping smart and ethical borrowers, where our borrowers use our relatively low rate and low fee hard money loans when appropriate for their financing needs.

 Answers to frequently asked questions regarding Good Funds Lending, LLC and Colorado hard money loans are available on our Frequently Asked Questions Page.